 Murray McLauchlan began writing songs and performing them in his late teens.
 After playing at major music festivals, such as The Philadelphia Folk Festival

 and Mariposa, where he appeared alongside Jim Croce and John Prine, he began to attract wider attention on the club circuit, playing such well-known rooms as The Riverboat in Toronto, The Bitter End in New York, The Main Point

 in Philadelphia, and the famous Earl of Old Town in Chicago.
 Before Murray had actually recorded an album of his own, his "Child's Song" was already well-known after being recorded by American folk star, Tom Rush.

-years later, Murray has eighteen albums ... more
+years later, Murray has twenty albums ... more